Entering the Competition

-To register your team for the UK Asian Community Cup 2016, please contact Helal Mohammed on 07966 630 513.
+To register your team for the UK Asian Community Cup 2017, please contact email@example.com.
 You will need to complete a Team Application Form, Player Registration Forms, and provide the registration fee, Club History and Team Photo to London Tigers.

 The UK Asian Community Cup is an annual football festival organised by London Tigers in partnership with professional football clubs.
-This year it is in partnership with Millwall FC and the finals will take place in their home ground in May 2014.
 The preliminary rounds will take place at London Tigers Sports Complex.

 Promoting Hidden Talents

 The Festival first began in 2003 when Chelsea FC and London Tigers became the first organisations in London to work together to promote Asian grassroot talents to other professional clubs as well as the public and media.

 The festival been held every year since then, with the finals always being played at a professional stadium.
 These have included Chelsea FC, West Ham United, QPR and Redbridge & Dagenham FC.

 Pathway For Asian Talents

 This festival creates a pathway for Asians towards mainstream football and provides a platform for amateur Asian teams to display local talented players to others.

-The festival has the strong agenda of kicking racism out of football by showing that Asians can play football provided that they are given the opportunity and access to quality resoources.
+The festival has the strong agenda of kicking racism out of football by showing that Asians can play football provided that they are given the opportunity and access to quality resources.

-Although the tournament is targeted for Asian community, we allow up to 4 non-Asians on the field of play also promoting other ethnic miniority communities.
-Our previous tournaments have brought together communities from Bangladesh, Brazil, China, England, Scotland, India, Italy, Bulgaria, Ivory coast, Japan, Mauritius, Nigeria, Pakistan, Somalia, Vietnam and Zimbabwe amongst many others.
+Although the tournament is targeted for Asian community, we allow up to 4 non-Asians on the field of play also promoting other ethnic minority communities.
+Our previous tournaments have brought together communities from Bangladesh, Brazil, China, England, Scotland, India, Italy, Bulgaria, Ivory coast, Japan, Mauritius, Nigeria, Pakistan, Somalia, Vietnam and Zimbabwe among many others.

 Bringing Together Communities From Across The UK

-Football teams from across the UK attend the event to represent their regions, including Glasgow, Birmingham, Wales, Luton, Ipsiwch, London to name a few.
+Football teams from across the UK attend the event to represent their regions, including Glasgow, Birmingham, Wales, Luton, Ipswich, London to name a few.

 Support from Dignitaries